-Let’s start at the beginning!
-As soon as you’ve decided on an international move you’ll need to visit the consulate of your new country.
-There they’ll be able to tell you about which visa to apply for (if required) and how to begin that process.
+Visit the consulate of your new country.
+They’ll be able to tell you which visa you need to apply for (if required) and how to begin that process.

 3-6 months before you move

-It’s important to contact your bank and credit card providers, creditors, insurance companies, subscription providers, and home tax office to change your contact details to your new address.
-To make sure you don’t miss any post once you’ve moved, contact the post office and arrange a forwarding system.
+To make sure you don’t miss any post once you’ve moved, contact the post office and arrange mail forwarding

-De-register from your doctor, dentist and any other health professionals, and have your medical records forwarded/get a copy.
-It’s also important to get a letter of introduction from your religious or spiritual leader.
+De-register from your doctor, dentist, and any other health professionals, and either have your records forwarded or get a copy of them.

 Two weeks before you move